borismm3/bootcamp-patterns/README.md

 # bootcamp-patterns SINGLETON
-CHALLENGE BOOTCAMP MOJIX: Add a singletone architecture for MySql database
+CHALLENGE BOOTCAMP MOJIX: Add a singletone pattern for MySql database

 Database used for this challenge: